-Some writers will tell you they listen to music while they write, I can’t.
+Some writers will tell you they listen to music while they write, but I can’t.
 I find that music distracts me too much when I try to put my thoughts down.
-I get wrapped up into the lyrics of a song, and my mind gets hooked into that fantasy world the song writer and musicians want to lead me to.
-Face it, every song is a beautiful story of their own, poetry set to perfect melody.
+I get wrapped up in the lyrics of a song, and my mind gets hooked into that fantasy world the songwriter and musicians want to lead me to.
+Face it, every song is a beautiful story of its own, poetry set to perfect melody.

 Enough rambling for now.
 Enjoy the Rise of Orelium “Rock Opera”.
-I will be adding songs as they hit me, and I believe you will need to have spotify to listen to the playlist.
+I will be adding songs as they hit me.
+I believe you can listen to the music through the player on this page, but you will need to have Spotify to listen to some of the songs on the playlist.
 You will at least be able to read what songs fit the first book of the Chronicles of Qhol’xaan at any rate.